Login

 Spirit Nights

-The Club may host two Spirit Nights during the season at a local restaurant to support our local businesses and serve as fundraisers for the team.
+The Club may host spirit nights during the season at a local restaurant to support our local businesses and serve as fundraisers for the team.
 Door prizes may also be awarded for team spirit.
 See calendar of events for upcoming spirit nights and all the fun details.

 Pep Rally

-The Club will host 3 Pep Rallies at Rattan Creek Park, tentatively on the Thursday prior to away meets.
+The Club will host pep rallies at Rattan Creek Park, tentatively on the Thursday prior to away meets.
 The team will show their team spirit with painting nails, painting cars, and practicing cheers.
-The Club and coaches will hand out Bingo Bars and Invitational caps to eligible swimmers.
+Other activities may also be hosted by the team for the Big/Little program.

 Hurricane End-of-Year Awards Banquet